woocommerce/woocommerce/plugins/woocommerce-admin/CONTRIBUTING.md

 WooCommerce Admin is licensed under [GNU General Public License v3 (or later)](/license.txt).

 All materials contributed should be compatible with the GPLv3.
 This means that if you own the material, you agree to license it under the GPLv3 license.
-If you are contributing code that is not your own, such as adding a component from another Open Source project, or adding an `npm` package, you need to make sure you follow these steps:
+If you are contributing code that is not your own, such as adding a component from another Open Source project, or adding an `pnpm` package, you need to make sure you follow these steps:

 1. Check that the code has a license.
 If you can't find one, you can try to contact the original author and get permission to use, or ask them to release under a compatible Open Source license.
 2. Check the license is compatible with [GPLv3](https://www.gnu.org/licenses/license-list.en.html#GPLCompatibleLicenses), note that the Apache 2.0 license is *not* compatible.